One Size Does Not Fit All: Why Are There 30, 60 and 90-Day Rehab Programs?You are here:

 - Therapy options that can address co-occurring conditions or family issues

-Unfortunately, longer treatment programs are less likely to be covered by a number of insurance providers.
+Unfortunately, more extended treatment programs are less likely to be covered by several insurance providers.

 90-Day Rehab Programs: The Gold Standard